 The uber-limited Air Jordan 1 ‘Xbox’ was first seen hitting the showroom floor during E3 2018.
 Appearing on the heels of the Nike Air Force 1 ‘PlayStation’, the AJ1 featured luxe glow-in-the-dark outsoles with Xbox logos stamped on the insoles and lace tips.
-The design quickly picked up huge resale value online, and was recently auctioned off to raise money for Huntington’s Disease research.
+The design quickly picked up huge resale value online and was recently auctioned off to raise money for Huntington’s Disease research.
 Is the Air Jordan 1 silhouette a cheat code?
 Maybe, but it’s still one of the cleanest renditions on the list.

 7. Nike Dunk SB Low ‘Skate or Die’7.
 Nike Dunk SB Low ‘Skate or Die’

 Sandy Bodecker delivered a masterstroke with the Nike SB, finally giving the Swoosh a clean drop-in on a lucrative market they’d already tried twice to crack: skateboarding.
 Once derided by commentators as the ‘death of skateboarding’, the Nike Dunk SB quickly picked up speed in the industry, linking up for a mind-boggling number of collaborations and colourways.
-Still one of our all time favourite Dunk SBs, this iteration brings the late-80s street iconography into full swing with a tribute to the Electronic Arts video game, Skate or Die.
+Still one of our all-time favourite Dunk SBs, this iteration brings the late-80s street iconography into full swing with a tribute to the Electronic Arts video game, Skate or Die.
 Built with Aqua Blue suede overlays, the limited edition Nike SB Low nailed the landing with one of the best releases of 2008.

 6. Nike Air Force 1 ‘PlayStation’ (2018)6.
 Nike Air Force 1 ‘PlayStation’ (2018)

-The Sony PlayStation 2 is still the highest selling console of all time, shifting a mind-boggling 155 million units since its release back in 2000.
+The Sony PlayStation 2 is still the highest-selling console of all time, shifting a mind-boggling 155 million units since its release back in 2000.
 Linking up with Nike for a rendition of the Air Force 1, this collaboration is easily one of the most esteemed duos to ever get laced.
 Built with glossy patent matte leather uppers, the Air Force 1 also channels one of the best controllers in the business (DualShock 2), the silhouette implementing a holographic gel Swoosh and the ‘sacred symbols’ stamped on the heels.
 Making its debut during E3 2018, the Nike Air Force 1 ‘PlayStation’ is a damn clean design that doesn’t quite edge the OG model of 2006 – one of our dopest Air Force 1s of all time.

 5. Nike SB Dunk Low Pro ‘720 Degrees’5.
 Nike SB Dunk Low Pro ‘720 Degrees’

 Taking aesthetic cues from Atari’s 1986 classic, 720 Degrees, the Nike SB Dunk Low Pro pounded the pavement outside arcades in a ‘Dark Charcoal’ and ‘Bright Pink’ colour palette, rotating heads a full 360 degrees with chequered lining recalling Atari’s psychedelic cover art.
-Master of cultural allusions, the Dunk Low Pro provided the perfect canvas for the world’s first skateboarding video game, ushering in decades worth of quality skateboarding titles that surely hit its zenith over the millennium with Tony Hawk’s Pro Skater 2.
+Master of cultural allusions, the Dunk Low Pro provided the perfect canvas for the world’s first skateboarding video game, ushering in decades worth of quality skateboarding titles that surely hit their zenith over the millennium with Tony Hawk’s Pro Skater 2.